mayouni/stzlib/libraries/stzlib/doc/narrations/stz-narrations-overview.md

 3. **Solution Steps**: An outline of the steps needed to solve the problem.
 4. **Solution Implementation**: The actual Softanza code that implements the solution.
 5. **Results and Reflection**: The output of the code and reflections on the process.
-6. **List of Softanza Features Used**: A summary of the Softanza components employed in the solution.
+6. **List of Softanza Features Used**: A summary of the Softanza features employed in the solution.

 ## The Unique Value of Narrations

 Narrations differ from other documentation types in several key ways:

-1. **Integration of Components**: Unlike Quickers or FAQs that focus on specific tasks, narrations show how multiple Softanza features work together.
+1. **Integration of Featuress**: Unlike Quickers or FAQs that focus on specific tasks, narrations show how multiple Softanza features work together.

 2. **Context-Rich Learning**: In contrast to References or Essentials, narrations provide a full context for using Softanza in realistic scenarios.